blankAvailable/kyutech-manual-note/README.md

  netlist: only has function logic connection information, no clock path, no position information
  syndft: insert scan chains, control max fan out of gates, until now, still no clock path.
 Just a moidified netlist

+ *.sdc file: design constraint file. a design constraint refers to some limitation on the conditions under which a system is developed, or on the requirements of the system.

+ command to give every scan chain a independent clock pin, (use kyupi) grouping porject, jp.ac.kyutech.ci.grouping package, -d b20_25_10_scan.vg -separate_clocks b20_25_10_scan2.vg

+ need \nocite{*} before \bibliographystyle{IEEEtran}, to pull all references in before any \cite{xxxx} has been used. or error will occur

+  chmod g+s may not work through VNC, but it will work through putty (shell trough vnc may lack of some rights, mkdir also didn't work, better to use putty)

+ echo: print the string at the screen

+ git, make a private group shared repository, mkdir xxxx cd xxxx git --bare --shared=group access this repository git clone "ssh://$ip/$directory"

+ use,
+ git fetch origin
+ git diff master origin/master
+ to check difference.
+If it is all ok, use, git merge origin/master to merge the change (Here, we assum that your branch is "master")